rickabrac/iOSMultiSearch/README.md

 • Use the iPhone 11 Pro simulator for everything.

-• Use "MultiSearch" scheme for everything except Spanish language tests (see below).
+• Use MultiSearch scheme for everything except Spanish language tests (see below).

 • This app supports dark and light modes.

-• Ths app is localized for English and Latin-American Spanish (search engine results are only in English).
+• This app is localized for English and Latin-American Spanish (search engine results are only in English however).

 • Views are built three ways: UIKit/Storyboard (DuckDuckGo), Declarative UIKit (Google), and SwiftUI (Bing)